Federal PLUS Loan

 The Federal Direct Parent Loan for Undergraduate Student (PLUS) is a loan for the natural parent or adoptive parent of a dependent student.
 A stepparent may be eligible to borrow if income and assets were reported on the FAFSA.
 The first step in applying is to complete the FAFSA for the appropriate year.
 A parent can borrow the total estimated cost of attendance less the student's total financial aid (see student's award letter).
 If more than one parent wants to borrow a parent loan for the same student, each parent must complete a separate PLUS Loan Application and EMPN.

-The application is available online at www.studentloans.gov.
-This online application is for any incoming freshmen and returning upperclass students for the 2013-2014 academic year.
-PLUS Loan applications for 2013-14 will be available at www.studentloans.gov beginning May 18th.
+The 2015-2016 PLUS loan application is available at www.studentloans.gov.
+This online application is available to any incoming freshmen and returning upperclass students for the 2015-2016 academic year.

 In order to borrow a PLUS Loan, the parent has to pass a credit check.